Grass Mud Horse

-Homophonic puns are commonly used in Chinese language as silly humors to delight people, and have become an important component of jokes and standup comedy in Chinese culture.
+Homophonic puns are commonly used in Chinese language as silly humor to amuse people, and have become an important component of jokes and standup comedy in Chinese culture.
 Grass Mud Horse is one of the made-up "Baidu 10 Mythical Creatures" created in a hoax article on Baidu Baike in early 2009, whose names all come from obscene puns.
 It has become an Internet chat forum cult phenomenon in China and has garnered worldwide press attention, with videos, cartoons and merchandise of the animal (which is said to resemble the alpaca) having appeared.
+In the 2022 COVID-19 protests in China, Shanghai residents led "Grass Mud Horse" to protest on the streets.

 Etymology and species

 The Caonima, literally "Grass Mud Horse", is supposedly a species of alpaca.
-The name is similar to a profanity (肏你妈/操你媽 (cào nǐ mā)), which translates as "fuck your mother".
+The name is similar to a profanity (肏你妈/操你媽 (cào nǐ mā)), "fuck your mother".
 The comparison with the "animal" name is not an actual homophone: the two terms have the same consonants and vowels with different tones, and are represented by different characters.